fabicious/fabulous-table/README.md

 * `limit` specifies the maximum amount of items for the initial rendering.
 Also this enables endless scrolling: This amount is fetched if you scrolled to bottom.
 * `rowAction` is the action which is called on a click on a row.
+* `fixedHeader` fixes the header at the top of the table if the table itself will scroll
 * `model` contain the records.
 * `cellClass` adds a CSS class to each cell of this column.